ralucaand03/PandaCar---Django-React/README.md

-# Panda Car Rental
+# Panda Car Rental 🐼

-Panda Car Rental is a comprehensive car rental application designed with a secure backend and an interactive frontend, providing users with a seamless experience for browsing, renting, and managing car rentals.
+🐼Panda Car Rental is a comprehensive car rental application designed with a secure backend and an interactive frontend, providing users with a seamless experience for browsing, renting, and managing car rentals.
 The application focuses on security, performance, and usability.
 This project was developed as a team effort by two students, with tasks divided proportionally to ensure an even distribution of responsibilities.

 ---

-## Features
+## ✨Features

-### Frontend
+### 🌝Frontend
 - **Technology**: React with standard CSS and HTML.
 - **Components**:
   - **Home**: A welcoming interface displaying featured cars and promotions.